 User Guide

-CharLib runs analog simulation of the cells to be characterized to determine their electrical properties.
+CharLib runs analog simulation of the configured cells to determine their electrical properties.
 The overal flow is shown in the figure below.

 To run characterization, you must provide: